Becoming a College Council member is a great opportunity to represent your colleagues, promote your profession and help shape the future of optometry.

 - West Midlands

-College members in these regions are encouraged to put themselves forward for election.
+If you live or work in one of these regions, please consider putting yourself forward for election.
 This is a fantastic opportunity to get involved and make a difference to your profession and to eye care provision in the UK.

-Professor Kathryn Saunders FCOptom joined the College Council in 2006 to represent members in Northern Ireland.
-Here, she explains what motivated her to stand for election, and the effect it has had on her career.
+Matt Roney MCOptom joined the College Council in 2019 to represent members in the North West.
+Here, he explains what motivated him to stand for election …

-You can find information on College Council on the College website.
+You can find information about the current College Council on the College website.